-The vulva is the outside part of woman’s sex organs.
-The vulva is made up of the labia, clitoris, mons pubis, the entryway to the vagina (vestibule), and the perineum.
+The vulva is the outside part of a woman’s sex organs.
+The vulva is made up of the labia, clitoris, mons pubis, the opening of the vagina (vestibule), and the perineum.
 Vulvar cancer is cancer that starts in the vulva.
 It is caused by vulvar cells growing out of control.
-As the number of cells grows, they form into a tumor.
+As the number of cells grows, they form a tumor.

 Vulvar cancer that has spread from the vulva to another part of the body is called metastatic cancer.